 Guest blog: Top tax tips for Airbnb rentals

 As sharing economy becomes a widely accepted concept, more and more homeowners are coming on board to the world of home sharing.
 Having an extra income, or improving the rental yield of your investment property can be very exciting, but did you know that there are tax implications for Airbnb rentals?

 This can be easily overlooked, as clear information on this topic is difficult to come by as the concept is still quite new.
 So we asked tax experts at Grant Thornton on their views and tips for short-term rentals.

-Short-term rentals have become an increasingly popular way of earning some extra income.
-Everyday Australians are using sites like Airbnb and Stayz to rent out their spare rooms and empty holiday houses.
 However, hosts need to be aware that this source of income may attract tax.
-With the rising popularity of short-term rentals, the ATO is cracking down on hosts, so there is a need to be vigilant.
+With the rising popularity of short-term rentals, the Australian Taxation Office (ATO) is cracking down on hosts, so there is a need to be vigilant.
 On the other hand, there may be an opportunity to receive a tax refund in relation to your short-term rental.

 Some key points to note are: